nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

     Genome Biol.
 18, 150 (2017).
     doi: [10.1186/s13059-017-1272-5](https://doi.org/10.1186/s13059-017-1272-5)

+Also, as discussed in that paper and [here](../yeast-thoughts) we can use the variant count and sample size to give us an estimate of how accurate each bin frequency is going to be and pass that information through to the curve fitting process.

 ### CountESS plugin

 I've started on an implementation of this code as a CountESS plugin